 Manage constraints

-In Oracle mode of OceanBase Database, you can add constraints to a table, such as modifying an existing column to an auto-increment column, setting whether a column can be null, or specifying the uniqueness of a column.
+In Oracle mode of OceanBase Database, you can add constraints to a table.
+For example, you can modify an existing column to an auto-increment column, set whether a column can be null, or specify the uniqueness of a column.
 This section describes how to perform these operations.

 The syntax for managing constraints is as follows: